-When a student exhibits off-task behavior or breaks a schoolwide or classroom rule, the teacher will first and foremost conduct a quick conference with the student, letting the student determine which rule was broken and determine how to modify their behavior.
+When a Scholar exhibits off-task behavior or breaks a schoolwide or classroom rule, the teacher will first and foremost conduct a quick conference with the Scholar, letting the Scholar determine which rule was broken and determine how to modify their behavior.
 To ensure that all off-task behavior is handled equitably, the following school behavior management flow chart will be used to assess whether the behavior is a minor or major infraction.
 The consequences will be based on the nature of the behavior.